 How to plant a winter window box

 The ideal winter window box is pretty but easy to look after.
-And preferably I’d like it to last beyond Christmas and into spring.
+And preferably I’d like it to last through spring until it’s time to do the summer window boxes.

 First we went along to a local plant nursery, Meadow Grange near Canterbury, to shop for the plants.